ktenzin1/CIS4400_NY_CivilServiceExamScores/README.md

-# CIS4400_HW1
+# CIS4400 NY Civil Service Exam Score ETL and Analysis Project
 Overview:
-This project involves extracting source data from Data.gov, and storing it first in Google Cloud.
+In this project, I extracted source data from Data.gov, and stored it first in Google Cloud.
 The source data consists of all candidates in NY who passed a Civil Service exam, ranked in the order of their scores.
-After data is stored in Google Cloud, dimensional modeling will be prepared using DbSchema to create the schema for the datawarehouse in Google BigQuery.
-This project will pave way to the next project where data will be cleaned, transformed and finally loaded into the BigQuery data warehouse.
+After data is stored in Google Cloud, dimensional modeling was prepared using DbSchema to create the schema for the datawarehouse in Google BigQuery.
+Data was then cleaned, transformed and finally loaded into the BigQuery data warehouse.

-Tools Used: Google Cloud, BigQuery, DbSchema, Google Colab, Visual Studio Code
+Tools Used: Google Cloud, BigQuery, DbSchema, Google Colab, Visual Studio Code Languages Used: Python and SQL

 Requirements: Through this project, I want to know how the adjusted final averages have changed over the years.
 I also want to know how the number of candidates receiving additional credits have changed over the years.